williamlamjy/mTracker/docs/team/williamlamjy.md

   * Implemented the foundations of the `Instrument`, `InstrumentManager` and `subinstrument` classes.
 Seen in PR [#19](https://github.com/AY2122S1-CS2113T-T12-1/tp/pull/19)
-    * Designed the basic structure of how the instruments are stored and edited through the `InstrumentManager` such that other developers could easily further enhance the respective subinstruments with their specific attributes and methods.
+    * Designed the basic structure of how the instruments are stored and edited through the `InstrumentManager` such that other developers could easily further enhance the respective sub-instruments with their specific attributes and methods.

 * **Enhancements**: